chriscodex/Social-Network-REST-API/README.md

 - ### **Delete a Post**
 Allows a user to delete their post by the post id as a path parameter.
+Only the user who created the past can delete it.

   `DELETE` `http://localhost:5050/api/posts/{post_id}`